lamoreauxaj/erolang/docs/presentation.md

 ## Thanks

 Thanks for listening or reading our presentation!
-We really enjoyed working on this project and probably invested just over 100 hours of work combined between the two of this on this project.
+We really enjoyed working on this project and probably invested just over 100 hours of work combined between us on this project.